Send Infrastructure Metrics to Honeycomb

 • Azure: azure

-You can change the log level by editing the config file and adjusting exporters.logging.logLevel to debug, info, warn, or error.
-See more information about the logging exporter.
+You can change the verbosity by editing the config file and adjusting exporters.debug.verbosity to detailed, normal, or basic.
+See more information about the debug exporter.

 You can tweak the collection interval of your hostmetrics by adjusting receivers.hostmetrics.collection_interval.
 You can also disable specific scrapers by removing them from the list in receivers.hostmetrics.scrapers.
 See more information about the hostmetrics receiver.